billbuchanan/csn09112/week03_ns/labs/README.md

 Stop Wireshark, and examine the data packets.
 Can you find the Telnet login, and can you discover the password used?
 [Yes/No]

 From Ubuntu, run Wireshark and capture packets.
 Now log into Metasploitable using SSH.
-A modern client such as Ubuntu 22 won’t be happy with an ancient server cryptography suite.
+A modern client, such as Ubuntu 22, won’t be happy with an ancient server's cryptography suite.
 We need to bypass that issue using:

 ```bash
 ssh -o HostKeyAlgorithms=+ssh-rsa 192.168.11.9 -l msfadmin